Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 ### Edge cases

-So far we've handled two scenarios:
+So far, we've handled two scenarios:

-1. We request shipment via Maple and it responds in time that the shipment was accepted.
+1. We requested shipment via Maple, and it responded in time that the shipment was accepted.
-2. We request shipment via Maple, it doesn't reply in time and we request another shipment via Alpine.
+2. We requested shipment via Maple, but it didn't reply in time, and we requested another shipment via Alpine.

 But what happens if *none* of the shipping providers accept the shipment?
-In that case, the saga will be stalled and our package will never ship.
-When we sent the request to Alpine (the second choice) we did request another `ShippingEscalation` timeout, but when that timeout comes due the same `Timeout()` method is executed again, and this line of code will be executed:
+In that case, the saga will be stalled, and our package will never ship.
+When we sent the request to Alpine (the second choice), we did request another `ShippingEscalation` timeout, but when that timeout comes due, the same `Timeout()` method is executed again, and this line of code will be executed:

 snippet: EdgeCases-IfShipmentAccepted

 In this case, the shipment was not accepted by Maple, but we *already sent the request to Alpine*, and now we have returned to the timeout handler.
 It means that both attempts to request delivery have failed.
 That could happen for several reasons, such as the Alpine web service being down for maintenance, or perhaps a network issue prevented our request from being received.

-One way to handle this situation is to notify the sales department who can handle the issue manually by calling either shipment provider and request delivery.
+One way to handle this situation is to notify the sales department, which can handle the issue manually by calling either shipment provider and requesting delivery.

 The best way to notify the sales department is via an event.
 Add `ShipmentFailed` to your **Messages** project:

 snippet: ShipmentFailedEvent

 Then, in the **ShipOrderWorkflow**, modify the `Timeout` method to handle the new case.
-Because both cases depend on `!Data.ShipmentAcceptedByMaple` we'll also refactor a bit for clarity:
+Because both cases depend on `!Data.ShipmentAcceptedByMaple`, we'll also refactor a bit for clarity:

 snippet: EdgeCases-ShipmentFailed

 The saga does not send any emails or save information about the failure to a database.
 Remember, it's a message-driven state machine!
-It merely publishes an event, so another handler can take the appropriate action.
+It merely publishes an event so that another handler can act appropriately.
 Our saga is only orchestrating the process.

 There could be more scenarios similar to the one mentioned above.
-As developers we're tempted to solve such problems via code, ensuring consistency and avoiding race conditions.
+As developers, we're tempted to solve such problems via code, ensuring consistency and avoiding race conditions.
 However, in reality, deciding how to handle such edge cases is a business decision.

-For example, consider that as the saga currently stands, it's possible for Maple to accept a shipment but too late to stop the saga from requesting shipment via Alpine.
+For example, consider that as the saga currently stands, it's possible for Maple to accept a shipment, but too late to stop the saga from requesting shipment via Alpine.
 In that circumstance, both providers could attempt to ship the package!

-Dealing with these sorts of edge cases is not necessarily a technical decision, but a business one.
+Dealing with these sorts of edge cases is not necessarily a technical decision but a business one.
 Perhaps generating a shipment record that is never fulfilled is an acceptable solution.
 Perhaps once orders are accepted by Alpine, a `CancelShipment` command needs to be sent to Maple to ensure no shipment is created.
 Perhaps the commands to the shipment providers need to include a `DoNotProcessAfter` property so that messages that arrive "too late" are discarded.
 It depends on the exact business requirements.

 In software, timeframes between business decisions can scale down to the millisecond, leading to apparent race conditions.
 But in real life, [race conditions don't exist](https://udidahan.com/2010/08/31/race-conditions-dont-exist/).
-It's important to ask business stakeholders what would happen in real life if the events had happened by phone rather than milliseconds apart, and use that to guide your workflows.
+It's important to ask business stakeholders what would happen in real life if the events had happened by phone rather than milliseconds apart and use that to guide your workflows.
 Be careful and ensure you discuss such edge cases with business stakeholders before you jump straight to the implementation.

 ## Running the solution

 The solution is configured to have [multiple startup projects](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects), so when we run the solution (**Debug** > **Start Debugging** or press <kbd>F5</kbd>) it should open the four console applications, one window for each messaging endpoint.

 In the **ClientUI** application, press <kbd>P</kbd> to place an order.
-To see what our saga does, we want to watch the **Shipping** endpoint and don't care too much about what hapepns in **Sales** or **Billing**, but we do need them running to do their part.
+To see what our saga does, we want to watch the **Shipping** endpoint and don't care too much about what happens in **Sales** or **Billing**, but we do need them running to do their part.

 It will take some time after placing an order to see anything in **Shipping** because the **BuyersRemorsePolicy** in **Sales** (from the [saga timeouts tutorial](../2-timeouts/) is implementing a 20-second timeout.
 If you'd like to speed this up for testing, you can edit **BuyersRemorsePolicy.cs** in the **Sales** project by temporarily setting the requested timeout to `TimeSpan.FromSeconds(1)`.

-Based on the randomized timeouts that occur in the Maple and Alpine handlers, there are a few different ways the saga could execute.
+Based on the randomized timeouts that occur in the Maple and Alpine handlers, there are a few different ways the saga could be executed.

 ### Happy path